-When a family in your Cell Group welcomes a new child it’s a time of celebration!
+When a family in your Community Group welcomes a new child it’s a time of celebration!
 Whether that child came biologically or through adoption/fostering, we rejoice with our people and plan ahead to come along side serving them in their time of need.
-A new baby/child changes a family dynamic and gives Cell Groups a great opportunity to be the hands and feet of Jesus in tangible ways.
+A new baby/child changes a family dynamic and gives Community Groups a great opportunity to be the hands and feet of Jesus in tangible ways.
 As leaders, it’s our job to assemble our groups and help these families as they transition and grow.
 Here are a few ways we can be proactive:

 Set up a meal plan.
 A very tangible way to minister to a family of a new baby is to set up some meals for them during their transition time.
 This will require some planning on your part but will pay large dividends in the end.
 A few weeks before the baby arrives carve out some time to get directions from the parents-to-be: Do they have allergies or food aversions?
 How many will be eating?
 What time do they want their meals delivered?

 There are two websites that are often used when setting up online meals: takethemameal.com and mealtrain.com.
 Both of these websites allow you to plug in all the information you’ve gathered from the family, plug in address and phone numbers, etc. This makes it easy to allow others to jump in and serve.